Date of Birth: November 10, 1960.

 Lots of journalism, a bunch of novels—the most recent one, about New York in the 70s, rural France, a mother’s death, is chronically not-quite-finished.

 For years, when people in Europe asked me if I didn’t miss living in America, I said no, and I was telling the truth.

 Europe was the place where I’d been freed from familial preconceptions and become myself.
-I liked living in a country with decent public education and health care, where people could spend less time working jobs they hated and more time hanging out with friends and family.
+I liked living in a country with decent public education and health care, where people could spend less time working crappy jobs and more time hanging out with friends and family.

 Besides, every time I got off the plane at JFK, I was scared shitless by the returning demons of my youth.

 Something’s changed for me, both personally and politically.
 As I get older, my American roots once again feel more crucial.
 When George W. Bush became president, I was glad to be living abroad.
 When Donald Trump became president, I wanted to come home and be part of the resistance.
 But I also wanted to understand why sixty-three million voters agreed with his prognosis that something had gone seriously wrong with America.

 My ideal writing-project would be to spend a couple of years writing about an American community, much as I’ve written in the past about Palermo or Istanbul or Perpignan.
 Katherine Boo, one of my long-time heroes, spent years reporting from Louisiana, Oklahoma, and her hometown of DC, before turning to Mumbai.
 What would it mean to make the reverse trek?